joshbegley/nyt-latest/previous.md

 `The interim head coach is in pole position to become Southgate's successor, even though the FA's 'process' is ongoing `\
 https://nytimes.com/athletic/5752162/2024/09/11/lee-carsley-england-manager-job-fa/

 **Who Won the Debate?
-A Sharp Harris Unbalances Trump**\
+A Sharp Harris Rattled Trump**\
-`Commentators concluded that Vice President Kamala Harris had succeeded in baiting former President Donald J. Trump into veering off message.`\
+`Commentators, even Republicans, concluded that  Kamala Harris had succeeded in provoking Donald Trump into veering off message.`\
 https://nytimes.com/2024/09/11/us/politics/trump-harris-debate-who-won.html

 **Best, Worst and Most Surprising Lines From the Presidential Debate**\